solid/solid-spec/README.md

 **IMPORTANT:** There is currently no support for blank nodes and RDF lists in our SPARQL patches.

 ## CORS - Cross Origin Resource Sharing
-There are two different ways CORS support must be implemented on SoLiD servers.
+There are two different ways CORS support must be implemented on Solid servers.
 First, when the request is sent through a browser that sets the Origin header.
 And second, when clients do not set an Origin header (e.g. curl or non-browser clients).

 When the Origin header is set: